Deploying BlueField Software Using BFB with PXE

 menuentry 'Ubuntu22.04 From BFB with bf.cfg' --class red --class gnu-linux --class gnu --class os { linux (tftp)/ubuntu22.04/dump-image-v0 console=hvc0 console=ttyAMA0 bfnet=oob_net0:dhcp bfks=http://15.22.82.40/bfks initrd (tftp)/ubuntu22.04/dump-initramfs-v0 }

-install.shscript at the beginning of the BFB installation process.
-Here is an example of
+bfks is a BASH script that runs alongside BFB's install.sh script at the beginning of the BFB installation process.
+Here is an example of bfks that creates a /etc/bf.cfg file:

 cat > /etc/bf.cfg << 'EOF' DEBUG=yes ubuntu_PASSWORD='$1$3B0RIrfX$TlHry93NFUJzg3Nya00rE1' EOF